alexanderalmstrom/alexanderalmstrom/README.md

 ## Deploy to Heroku

-heroku-cli is required.
+Install heroku-cli.

-Create new app
+Create a new app

 ```
 heroku create your-app-name